Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Impact of tomography on dark energy constraints

 Hence, a new coupling matrix would need to be generated for each permutation and combination of these variations since the cosmological signal is different in each case.
 The simulation would be both computationally impractical, and would require a fundamentally different scientific analysis that would deserve a separate, independent investigation beyond this work.
 Regardless, a key point we emphasise is that as the number of redshift bins used for the tomographic analysis increases, the more similar the different binning choices become, until the limit of an infinite number of bins at which point the binning choices are identical.

-From Fig.~\ref{fig:w0wa_NONOISE_1x2ptE} we find that the area of the $(w_{0}, w_{a})$ contours for the equipopulated binning choice starts to converge to a consistent value by $\sim$8 bins, beyond which there is comparatively little statistical gain in the errors on $(w_{0}, w_{a})$ that can be extracted by increasing the number of bins.
-With respect to the 2 equipopulated bin analysis, the smallest number of bins required for a closed $2\,\sigma$ contour, the use of 10 bins gains only $\lesssim$1\% more information on $(w_{0}, w_{a})$ than the 8 bin analysis.
+{ From Fig.~\ref{fig:w0wa_NONOISE_1x2ptE} we find that the area of the 1$\sigma$ $(w_{0}, w_{a})$ contours for the equipopulated binning choice starts to converge to a consistent value by six to seven bins.
+We find that only for no-noise measurements, there is additional uncertainty in the contour areas for relatively large numbers of tomographic bins, due to the redshift sampling precision, but we do not expect that this impacts any of the overall conclusions presented here and in the remainder of this work.}

-Since we also note that the three different binning choices converge quickly together as the number of bins are increased, we conclude that the `no-noise' tomographic cosmic shear analysis is relatively insensitive to the binning choice once $>3$ bins are used, or to the number of bins once $\gtrsim8$ bins are used, however the equal redshift width bins are marginally the best choice.
+In addition, we note that while the $(w_{0}, w_{a})$ constraints derived from the numerical covariance matrix are unbiased, there will be uncertainty in measurements of the contour areas due to excess numerical noise.
+Indeed, for a real measurement, any statistical gain in the errors on $(w_{0}, w_{a})$ that can be extracted by continuously introducing more bins will require increasing accuracy in estimating the covariance matrix.

-\subsubsection{1$\times$2pt angular clustering only analysis, no-noise simulation}
+\subsubsection{{1$\times$2pt angular clustering only analysis, no-noise simulation}}

 We present in this section the equivalent analysis of Sect.~\ref{subsubsec:1x2ptE_nonoise} for the clustering component of the 3$\times$2pt signal, showing in Fig.~\ref{fig:w0wa_NONOISE_1x2ptN} the areas of $(w_{0}, w_{a})$ contours derived for the three different binning choices as a function of the number of bins used for a tomographic Pseudo-$C_{\ell}$ power spectrum analysis.